Best desktop speakers Buying Guide: Welcome to What Hi-Fi?'s round-up of the best desktop speakers you can buy in 2019.

-Fortunately, help is at hand in the form of desktop speakers - here we've rounded up the best desktop designs money can buy, from under £200 to well over £1000.
+We've rounded up the best desktop speakers money can buy, from cheap and cheerful pairs to more expensive options.
 There's a mix of active and wireless stereo pairs, all of which deliver solid (and in some cases outstanding) sound quality.

 For a desktop solution, the NS3 speakers certainly play their part well.
 They’re capable enough to work as your everyday speakers, and will look suitably stylish while doing it.